 How to Save Money on Full Coverage Car Insurance

-Compare insurance companies One of the best ways to save money on full coverage insurance is by simply comparing rates.
+One of the best ways to save money on full coverage insurance is by simply comparing rates.
 Most providers today offer free car insurance quotes online; compare a minimum of three companies before making a final decision.

-Your insurance provider may offer you a discount rate across-the-board if you lump policies together, including auto, life, and homeowner’s insurance.
+Your insurance provider may offer you a discounted rate if you lump policies together, including auto, homeowner’s, and/or life insurance.